trial123Zel/crowdsec-ddns-monitor/README.md

 <details>

-- Docker and Docker Compose v2
+- Docker and Compose basics
-- Dynamic DNS domains (from providers like DuckDNS, No-IP, etc.)
+- One or more Dynamic DNS (DDNS) domains (from providers like DuckDNS, No-IP, etc.)
-- Basic understanding of CrowdSec concepts
+- Basic understanding of CrowdSec concepts including config and Cloudflare Bouncer.
 - (Optional) Cloudflare account for proxy features
 - Currently includes the now-deprecated Cloudflare Bouncer for Crowdsec.
 Consider upgrading to the new [Cloudflare Worker Bouncer by Crowdsec](https://docs.crowdsec.net/u/bouncers/cloudflare-workers)